dotlang/language/README.md

 - possible add notation for function chaining
 - Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
 - Function to get dynamic type of a tuple variable
+- Add notation for axioms and related operators like `=>` to protocol to be able to define semantics of a protocol.